Scalar Field Theories

 * Examples: Dilatons in string theory; Nambu-Goldstone bosons; Higgs fields; Supersymmetric partners of spin-1/2 particles; Scalar component of gravity; Cosmologically motivated fields such as quintessence (> s.a. cosmological models).

-* Fields equations: They are usually taken to satisfy the Klein-Gordon equation, but a general field equation with self-interaction is
+* Field equations: They are often taken to satisfy the Klein-Gordon equation, but a more general field equation with self-interaction is

 and they can be described by the Kemmer equation.

-* Massless: According to quantum gravity they cannot exist as elementary particles, because they would acquire a mass from interactions with topological fluctuations.
+* Massless: In quantum gravity they cannot exist as elementary particles, because they would acquire a mass from interactions with topological fluctuations.

 @ Types: Anco & Wald PRD(89) [Lie algebra-valued]; Unruh & Weiss PRD(89) [massless].